bradtraversy/traversy-js-challenges/readme.md

 # Traversy JS Challenges, Data Structures, and Algorithms

-This is a sandbox for my upcoming `JavaScript challenges, data structures, and algorithms` course.
+This is the sandbox for my [70+ JS Challenges: Data Structures & Algorithms Course](https://www.traversymedia.com/javascript-challeges).
 Just about all of the concepts that are included, also exist in other languages.
 So, if you are not a JavaScript developer, you can still follow along and learn from this course/repo.

-This course/repo goes over everything from basic loop challenges, recursion, complexity, data structures, and algorithms.
-It is meant to be a complete course on the subject.
-It is not meant to be a course on JavaScript fundamentals.
-You should already know the basics of JavaScript.
+This course/repo goes over everything from basic loop challenges, high order array methods, recursion, time & space complexity, data structures such as stacks, queues, linked lists, trees, graphs, and we touch on sorting algorithms like bubble sort, insertion and merge sort.
+You should already know the basics of JavaScript before doing any of the challenges or taking the course.

 ## File Structure